UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle_test.md

 will be purged regularily.
 You cannot use these directories to share files with other users, please use the project directories instead.

+### Memory-limits on login nodes

+Each user can use no more than 128 GiB memory on the login nodes.
+This is 25% of the available 512 GiB and we typically have more than four logged in users so the memory can still run out.

+If possible please run applications that use large amounts of memory in an interactive session on compute nodes.

 ## Known issues

 ### Missing tools